ekino/EkinoWordpressBundle/README.md

 * Use custom Symfony services into Wordpress,
 * Use Symfony to manipulate Wordpress database,
 * Create custom Symfony routes out of Wordpress
+* When authenticated on Wordpress, authenticated on Symfony too

 Installation
 ------------